G7 pledges to tackle steel glut; doubts over impact

 But with steel mills from Australia to Britain under threat of closure, pressure is mounting on Beijing to cut capacity after output hit a record high earlier this year.

-"We recognize the negative impact of global excess capacity across industrial sectors, especially steel, on our economies, trade and workers," said the statement.
+"We recognise the negative impact of global excess capacity across industrial sectors, especially steel, on our economies, trade and workers," said the statement.

 "We are committed to moving quickly in taking steps to address this issue by enhancing market function, including through coordinated actions that identify and seek to eliminate ... subsidies and support," it added.

-Leaders of the G7 - which comprises Britain, Canada, France, Germany, Italy, Japan and the United States - met this week near Nagoya, a Japanese car production and steel manufacturing center.
+Leaders of the G7 - which comprises Britain, Canada, France, Germany, Italy, Japan and the United States - met this week near Nagoya, a Japanese car production and steel manufacturing centre.

 "The reference to steel overcapacity is significant as it underlines that the G7 nations are firmly united in dealing with the issue," a Japanese industry ministry official told Reuters.